kool-engine/kool/README.md

     }
 }
 ```
-Here, we create a new `UiScene` and add a `Panel` to it, which serves as top-level container for our UI content.
+Here, we create a new `Scene` and configure it to be a UI scene containing a single panel surface.
 Within
-the `Panel`-block, we add a button and a text field.
-All appearance and layout-properties of the UI elements are
+the `addPanelSurface`-block, we add a button and a text field.
+All appearance and layout-properties of the UI elements
-controlled by their `modifier`s.
+are controlled by their `modifier`s.

 Whenever the button is clicked we increment a `clickCount` which is then displayed by the text field.
 This works
-because the `Panel`-block is executed each time any `remember`ed state (or `mutableStateOf()`) within the block changes.
+because the `addPanelSurfcae`-block is executed each time any `remember`ed state (or `mutableStateOf()`) within the
+block changes.

 The resulting scene looks like [this](https://kool-engine.github.io/live/demos/?demo=hello-ui).

 More complex layouts can be created by nesting `Row { }` and `Column { }` objects.
 The
+[kool editor](https://kool-engine.github.io/live/kool-editor/) as well as the
 [full UI demo](https://kool-engine.github.io/live/demos/?demo=ui) should give you an impression on what's possible.

 ## Kool Shader Language